How to Implement AI in Your Business: Complete Guide

 jewelry shop from Diamond District, struggling severe competition, finds rescue in introducing a virtual gemologist that uses AI to scour the global diamond marketplace.
 Just in seconds, it processes a million data points to help the customers make a perfect choice for the engagement ring.
 The clients are overjoyed: no more devastating search.
 The company owners are no less happy: about 2,000 competitors are left behind.

-Well, maybe you don’t need to be persuaded anymore, but still, have a question where to start from.
-For everybody talks about the importance of AI, but quite a few explain how to get on to this.
-Then, the first thing we need to figure out is what should be called AI.
+Well, maybe you don’t need to be persuaded anymore, but still, have a question about where to start from.
+Everybody talks about the importance of AI, but quite a few explain how to use AI in business development.
+Then, the first thing we need to figure out is what does AI mean in business.

 What is AI in a Narrow and a Broad Sense